THUNLP-MT/ActiView/README.md

 ### Results of Zooming and Shifting Pipelines

 The evaluation of active perception abilities on our benchmark, including zooming, and shifting.
 "Model AVG": average scores of column "Zooming", "Shifting-R", "Shifting-E", "Shifting-M", and "Shifting-H".
-The best scores of each column are bolded, and the best scores in each model types are <u>underlined</u>.
+The best scores of each column are bolded, and the best scores in each model types are **underlined**.

 #### Proprietary Models